CodeMelted/codemelted_developer/codemelted_rust/README.md

 The above is a basic example.
 All modules are fully documented with examples as you use the *codemelted* crate.

+## Notes on Async Processing in Module

+1. The `codemelted` crate does not utilize `async` / `await` / `future` syntax.
+2. The `codemelted_async` module utilizes threads and messaging passing for its given threading architecture.
+3. Code is synchronous in the `codemelted` allowing the software engineer to choose an appropriate thread model.
+4. For asynchronous crates utilized by the `codemelted` crate, they are transformed into synchronous APIs.
+5. For items requiring threading within the `codemelted` crate, they provide a synchronous API and implement the minimum threading necessary to achieve the module API goal.

 # MODULE INFORMATION

 The following sub-sections cover various aspects the `codemelted.rs` module information.
 It is a single file implementation of the identified use cases.